-Ophthalmology Services In Northwood | Bishops Wood Hospital Skip to main content
+Ophthalmology Northwood & Watford | Bishops Wood Hospital Skip to main content

-Expert treatment for eye and vision concerns.
+Expert treatment for eye and vision concerns

 Any change in vision can be a cause for concern.
 Perhaps you’ve noticed when reading that the words seem a bit less clear than previously, or maybe you’re struggling with pain in or around your eye.

 When a change in your vision starts to affect daily life, we don’t believe you should just have to accept it.
-Ophthalmology involves the assessment, diagnosis and treatment of problems in and around the eye.
-A doctor who specialises in this area is known as a Consultant Ophthalmologist.

-Bishops Wood Hospital is located in Northwood in North West London, in the London Borough of Hillingdon.
+Bishops Wood Hospital is located in Northwood in Northwest London, in the London Borough of Hillingdon.
 People visit us from local areas including Rickmansworth, Chorleywood, Pinner, Ruislip and Amersham, as well as Uxbridge, Chalfont and Watford.
 We also welcome patients from across the UK as well as abroad.
-When you go private, you can choose which hospital and which consultant are the best fit for you.
+When you go private, you can choose which hospital, and which consultant are the best fit for you.

+Many factors can affect eye health, including injury, disease and the ageing process.
 People usually visit us for help because they have one of these common symptoms:

 • Blurred vision